nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 ```

 ## Disclaimer
-I have never written an incremental source generator before, so this is a very naive approach and probably needs a lot of refactoring
+I have never written an incremental source generator before, so this is a very naive approach - heavily inspired by Andrew Locks [initial blog post](https://andrewlock.net/creating-a-source-generator-part-1-creating-an-incremental-source-generator/) - and probably needs a lot of refactoring
 to be fast and effective.
 However, it does the job for the example I have provided, and showcases what the desired end result should be.

 ## Known issues